When you’re eating on the go or need a boost of energy, why not choose healthy snacks over fast food?

-Protein powders are another way of getting your energy boost by adding to a shake or smoothie.
+Protein powders are another way of getting your energy boost by adding them to a shake or smoothie.

 While not specifically a snack, water should be the first thing you reach for if you’re feeling blah or wiped out.
 Don’t underestimate how much dehydration can mess with your energy levels.
 Black or green tea is another way to rehydrate and boost your energy levels.
 Just don’t drink after 3 PM if you’re sensitive to caffeine.

 Next time you want to boost your energy and avoid fatigue, reach for one of these healthy snacks.